Humans want stability — but face change. Companies must help workers adjust to everything from market shifts to sustainability challenges.

 About the Authors

-Alex McMurray is a management consultant, and Principal at Facet Consulting Group in Calgary, Alberta.
-Alex spent the last six years with McKinsey & Company working on talent, leadership development and diversity & inclusion for a broad range of organizations.
+Alex McMurray is Chief Operating Officer at SHIFT.
+SHIFT builds digital tools to help leaders support change and transformations at scale by creating high performing teams.
+Previously, Alex spent six years with McKinsey & Company working on talent, leadership development and diversity & inclusion for a broad range of organizations.
 Alex has her MBA with distinction from the Richard Ivey School of Business at Western University.

 Dr. Sophie Leroy is an Associate Professor at the University of Washington Bothell, School of Business.
 She is known for her research on interruptions and its effects on attention and performance.
 She also studies leadership emergence, temporal adaptability and team performance.
 She teaches courses in leadership, managing high performing teams, and ethics.